 - Vacuum the floor thoroughly.
 Go around the base of the walls with the vacuum’s crevice attachment, too.

 - If you have a carpet, now’s the time to treat any stains on the floor.
-If your carpet has hard flooring, mop it.
+If your closet has hard flooring, mop it.